-The kangaroo kill is 10 times larger than the notorious Canadian seal hunt.
-The U.S. bans imports of seal pelts, and, for reasons related to cruelty to animals, we don't allow trade in harpooned whales killed by Norwegian vessels or slain dolphins rounded up in Japan's drive fisheries.
+Australia's kangaroo kill is 10 times larger than the notorious Canadian seal hunt.
+The U.S. bans the imports of seal pelts, and for reasons related to cruelty to animals, it doesn't allow trade in harpooned whales killed by Norwegian vessels or slain dolphins rounded up in Japan's drive fisheries.
 The same standards should apply to the slaughter of kangaroos in their native habitats.